raceintospace/raceintospace/doc/manual/manual.md

   * Missions with a -10 for failure will instead suffer -7 to -10 if no crew deaths occur.

-## SPACE HARDWARE

-Each side has a variety of equipment that can be developed.
-Some may seem fairly obvious, but others could use some explanation.

-### Explorer / Sputnik

-This is a basic Earth-orbital satellite, and can be used only on the Orbital Satellite mission.
-It is necessary to develop this unless you'll be flying direct ascent, since Explorer/Sputnik Safety is rolled against when a docking module tries to power on.

-### Ranger / Cosmos

-These are interplanetary flyby probes.
-They can be sent past the Moon or any of the planets as far out as Saturn.
-They normally need at least a Titan/Proton to push them out of Earth's gravity well.
-Sending them to the Moon is an excellent way to increase your lunar reconnaissance.

-### Surveyor / Luna

-This is an unmanned probe designed to be soft-landed on the Moon.
-A probe landing will gain you a lot of prestige and lunar recon, but takes a significant investment of time and money to develop.
-In practice, the landing probe is often more trouble than it's worth, and can be skipped (at the cost of a -3% milestone penalty on your Lunar Pass).

-### Atlas / R-7 Rocket

-These have the smallest lift capability of all your rockets.
-They can put things into orbit, but cannot send them to the Moon or beyond, even with boosters (again, unless `atlaslunar 1` set.
-The R-7 was known as the A-Series in BARIS and early versions of RIS.

-### Titan / Proton Rocket

-These rockets can lift more than the Atlas/R-7, and can send spacecraft beyond Earth orbit.
-While it is possible to use them for the lunar landing, that will require the mission to be a Joint one: either LOR or EOR (or, for the Soviet player, the Soyuz Lunar Landing).

-### Saturn / N1 Rocket

-These are the US and Soviet Moon rockets.
-They have the same capabilities as Titan/Proton, but can lift much more.
-In BARIS and early versions of RIS, the Saturn was known as "Saturn V" and the N1 was known as "N-1".

-### Nova / UR-700

-These rockets are designed to launch direct ascent capsules.
-While they can lift other payloads into space, they're seldom used for that purpose because they're so expensive.
-They are so powerful, in fact, that they will never need to be boosted, and are the only rockets in the game that cannot be boosted.
-The UR-700 was known as Vulkon in BARIS and early versions of RIS.

-### Strap-on Boosters / Booster Stage

-Boosters are added to rockets to let them lift heavier cargoes; they cannot be used by themselves.
-They can be added to any rocket type except Nova/UR-700.

-### Mercury / Vostok Capsule

-This is a one-person capsule which can perform only very basic space missions: suborbital, orbital, EVA, and Duration B.  It cannot perform docking or lunar missions.

-### Gemini / Voskhod Capsule

-This is a two-person capsule, capable of everything the Mercury/Vostok can do plus docking and lunar missions, and up to Duration E.  In order to go to the Moon, Gemini/Voskhod will require a kicker.

-### Apollo / Soyuz Capsule

-This is a three-person capsule, capable of all docking and lunar missions (except direct ascent), and can accomplish any Duration level.
-It does not need a kicker to go to the Moon, and does not require a separate docking module in order to dock with a lunar module.

-### XMS-2 / Lapot Minishuttle

-This is a three-person reusable spaceplane which is also docking- and lunar-capable, though it is limited to Duration D.  Like Gemini/Voskhod, it requires a kicker to go to the Moon.

-### Jupiter / LK-700 Capsule

-This is a four-person direct ascent spacecraft, which requires a Nova/UR-700 to get into space.
-It is capable of suborbital, orbital, any Duration level, and lunar missions; it can accomplish the lunar landing on its own with no other components (except EVA suits).
-A player who wishes to fly direct ascent does not need kickers, docking modules, or lunar modules.
-The LK-700 was known as Kvartet in BARIS and early versions of RIS.

-### Eagle / LKM Module

-This is a two-person lunar module capable of landing on the Moon and returning to an orbiting spacecraft.
-It can be used with either Apollo/Soyuz or XMS-2/Lapot.
-On LOR missions it will require a kicker.
-The LKM was known as Duet in BARIS and early versions of RIS.

-### Cricket / LK Module

-This is a one-person lunar module capable of landing on the Moon and returning to an orbiting spacecraft.
-It's required for Gemini/Voskhod, but can also be used with Apollo/Soyuz or XMS-2/Lapot.
-On LOR missions it will require a kicker.
-The LK was known as L-3 in BARIS and early versions of RIS.
-It may seem counterintuitive that a smaller lander would cost more, but the one-person craft requires more automated systems and backups to compensate for the lack of a second pilot.

-### A-Kicker

-This is a final rocket stage to send a spacecraft or LM out of Earth orbit and toward the Moon.
-This, or the B-Kicker, is required by Gemini/Voskhod and XMS-2/Lapot for lunar missions, but not by Apollo/Soyuz or Jupiter/LK-700.
-Apollo/Soyuz LOR LM tests and lunar landings will need this or the B-Kicker to send the LM itself to the Moon.
-The A-Kicker can send only one major component (capsule/shuttle or LM) to the Moon, so it can be used for LOR but not EOR or Historical landings.

-### B-Kicker

-This is a final rocket stage to send one or two major components out of Earth orbit and toward the Moon.
-This, or the A-Kicker, is required by Gemini/Voskhod and XMS-2/Lapot for lunar missions, but not by Apollo/Soyuz or Jupiter/LK-700—though Apollo/Soyuz LOR missions will still need this (or the A-Kicker) to send the LM itself to the Moon.
-The B-Kicker can send one or two components to the Moon, so it can be used for LOR, EOR, or Historical landings.

-### C-Kicker

-This is a Soviet-only technology that docks with a Soyuz capsule and lands it on the Moon, then lifts it off again.
-It can only be used with a Soyuz capsule and is needed for the Soyuz Lunar Landing, which is always a Joint mission.
-A player intending to fly the Soyuz Lunar Landing does not need to develop a lunar lander, or Kicker-A or -B, and does not need to perform LM tests.

-### EVA Suits

-These suits are required for extravehicular activities, either on spacewalks or moonwalks.
-They are different from pressure suits and are not needed on missions where the crew stays inside the spacecraft.

-### Docking Module

-These are used on docking tests, LM tests, and lunar landings.
-Before using them you would be well-advised to first develop the Explorer/Sputnik, whose Safety factor is rolled against for the DM's Hardware Power-On step.
-Docking modules are the only component whose Safety you cannot improve with research—your modules must be tested in space in order to improve: a successful test will yield 10% Safety, a failure 5%.
-A DM will remain active in space for a year, so it may be used the season it was launched or the one after: a Manned Orbital Docking (Orbit) mission would be used to take advantage of this option.

 ## MISSION MILESTONE STEPS

 Space exploration was something completely new in the 1950s and early 60s.
 Space could be filled with a host of dangers to human beings and living things generally—and some of those turned out to be real.
 Rushing ahead heedless of those possibilities would have been foolhardy.
 We sent probes up above the atmosphere to see what was there, and discovered the Van Allen Belt.
 Then we sent animals into space: generally, the US used primates and the Soviets used dogs.
 Finally we sent up humans, briefly at first, and for longer periods as we learned more about how the human body reacts to weightlessness.
 We learned, for instance, that early fears of astronauts losing control of their reasoning were unfounded; however we also discovered unexpected effects such as space sickness and gradual loss of bone and muscle mass, which have to be taken into account on longer voyages.

 Before the US sent anyone into orbit it tossed a couple astronauts into space on suborbital missions (of course the Soviets skipped that one, as you can in the game).
 And both sides performed a number of simple orbitals before attempting long durations or spacewalks.
 Duration, EVA, and docking were all well under our belt before the US ventured beyond Earth orbit, and the Soviets never did—though they did send animals around the Moon.
 Race Into Space models the importance of incremental progress by assigning extra risk to missions that skip milestone steps.
-Skipping useful sometimes, but is not something to be done lightly.
+Skipping is useful sometimes, but is not something to be done lightly.
 Each milestone skipped carries a -3% penalty on each step of the flight, so if you skip two milestones for a mission, every step will suffer -6%.
 Of course if it succeeds, you'll get credit for having accomplished those milestone steps and won't be penalized for them again.

 Similarly, the game assigns a -5% penalty for each *duration* level skipped: for instance, if you had just completed a Manned Orbital (Duration A) and planned a Duration D for next turn (skipping B & C), that mission would suffer -10% per step.
 Duration penalties are cumulative with any milestone penalties, of course.
 Finally, any new milestone mission will suffer a -1% New Mission penalty, modeling the little extra risk you take when trying something new.